Berkeley Square (1959 film)

 Berkeley Square is a 1959 American TV film based on the play Berkeley Square by John L. Balderston.
 It was presented on the Hallmark Hall of Fame and directed by George Schaefer.
+It featured the first American television performance of Janet Munro who had just been signed to a contract by Disney.

 Plot

+An American is transported from contemporary London to the 18th century.